Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ## Panel Installation

 First, we will have to install all composer packages.
-For this navigate into your `/var/www/controlpanel` again and run the following command
+For this, navigate into your `/var/www/controlpanel` again and run the following command

 ```bash
 composer install --no-dev --optimize-autoloader